 The Utah International Charter School (UICS) Board of Trustees is ultimately responsible for the financial management and health of the school.
 The Board approves and provides oversight for the school’s annual budget and establishes fiscal policy and procedure.
 The Board hires and charges the school’s Executive Director to execute the annual budget and financial operation.
 The Director hires additional personnel to assist in this arena, including an experienced business management assistant or a contracted business service provider with a proven track record.

-An employee or board member who suspects fraud may report this to the state auditor’s fraud hotline, 1-800-622-1243 or firstname.lastname@example.org.
+An employee, board member or stakeholder who suspects fraud may report this to the state auditor’s fraud hotline, 1-800-622-1243 or firstname.lastname@example.org.